 In certain instances a student who has been accepted into a degree program may present evidence that would suggest that he or she may be eligible to receive credit for a course or courses either through aggregate educational experience or through some combination of occupational experiences.
-In such cases, an application for a credit-by-examination must be made within the first two weeks of a semester and be approved by the student's Department Head.
+In such cases, an application for a credit-by-examination must be made within the first two weeks of a semester and be approved by the student's Department Chair.

 The head of the department offering the course will assign a faculty member who will discuss the subject area to be tested with the student and administer the test.
 A fee is required from the student for each examination administered under this policy.
 The fee is $25 per credit hour.
 The credit-by-examination will be comprehensive in nature.